Hurricane Rina: Latin America

 Upon designation, Rina prompted the issuance of a tropical storm watch stretching from Punta Castilla, Nicaragua to the Honduras–Nicaragua border; after the system passed to the north, the watch was discontinued.
 At 0900 UTC on October 25, a tropical storm watch was issued from Chetumal, Mexico to Punta Gruesa, Mexico, while a hurricane watch was issued from Punta Gruesa to Cancún, Mexico.
 At 1500 UTC that same day, both watches were revised to warnings.
 After several provisions and modifications, all tropical cyclone watches and warnings were discontinued at 1500 UTC on October 28.

 In preparation for the storm, Nicaraguan President Daniel Ortega ordered a navy vessel to evacuate residents from low-lying portions of the country; however, contact was lost with the ship for two days.
 All 29 passengers were later found unharmed.
-Meanwhile, Carnival Cruise Lines changed eight of their ships' itineraries to avoid the developing cyclone.
+Meanwhile, Carnival Cruise Line changed eight of its ships' itineraries to avoid the developing cyclone.
 The governor of Quintana Roo ordered hundreds of people to evacuate from the village of Punta Allen to storm shelters.
 In Cancún, authorities set up 50 emergency shelters while city residents purchased supplies and filled up on gas.
 Marine parks in and around the city were forced to move over two dozen dolphins to safer locations further inland.
 Small boats and jet skis were hauled away from local marinas, while workers at nearby shopping centers began boarding up their windows.

 At its landfall in Yucatán Peninsula, Rina produced a maximum wind gust near 44 mph (71 km/h) in Puerto Aventuras.
 Otherwise, as a result of the system's abrupt weakening, impact remained negligible.